BBC Micro – My First Program

 5 REM Magic 8 Ball Program - v1.0

 Notice how we inserted our new line of code at line 5.
-This is the reason, when numbering lines, we tend to always count in 10, which allows us to then insert new lines between two existing lines.
+This is the reason why, when numbering lines, we tend to always count in 10: This allows us to then insert new lines between two existing lines.

 Check your code listing again to see the end result.